Parent and adult student report

 1. Choosing an appropriate instrument or program based on the age of the student

-We believe that all children can enjoy and will benefit from the study of music.
-Children respond joyously to the sounds of music and love to make musical sounds themselves.
-It is very important to choose an appropriate instrument for a child depending on their age.
-Sometimes starting on an instrument too young can create a negative association with playing music if the child is not ready.
-We want every student to have a positive experience with music so we’ve created general guidelines to help you choose the right program or instrument for your child.
+We strongly believe that all children can enjoy and benefit from music lessons.
+It brings joy to their lives and fosters a love for creating musical sounds.
+However, choosing an appropriate instrument for a child is crucial and depends on their age.
+Starting too young may create a negative association with playing music if the child is not ready.
+That’s why we have established general guidelines to help you select the right program or instrument for your child, and to ensure that they have a positive experience with music.

 Birth – 5 years old

-We offer Music Together® mixed age group classes for parents and their children.
-This class is designed to get the youngest students to understand musical concepts through listening and repetition.
-Students are introduced to many songs from all over the world.
-Students in Music Together® will also be exposed to a variety of musical instruments.
-Strong musical skills from an early age can be achieved through Music Together classes.
+Our Music Together® mixed age group classes provide a fun and interactive musical experience for parents and their children.
+Our curriculum is specifically designed to help young children develop their understanding of musical concepts through active listening and repetition.
+Students will be introduced to a variety of songs from all over the world and be exposed to various musical instruments.
+By participating in Music Together®, young students can develop strong musical skills from an early age.
 Visit the MusicTogether.com site for more information.
 Visit our Music Together page: www.grossepointemusicacademy.com/music-together/.

 Guitar- Acoustic, Classical, Electric, Bass